QuickBooks Blog

 Awards Interpretation

-Award interpretation is the process of determining your employees' minimum pay rates and working conditions as laid out by the FW Act.
-The system came into effect in 2010 and is reviewed regularly.
-Modern awards provide protection based on the industry a business operates in whilst a retail employee is covered by the General Retail Industry Award.
+For businesses, award interpretation is the process of determining your employees' minimum pay rates and working conditions as laid out by the FW Act.
+The system came into effect in 2010 and is reviewed regularly.Β

 You can use the award-finder tool if you aren't sure which awards apply to your business.
-An award may not cover an employee if their employer operates with a registered agreement; which must be signed by both parties, and registered and approved by Fair Work Australia.
+An award may not cover an employee if their employer operates with a registered agreement – a kind of private contract that must be signed by the employer and employee, and registered and approved by Fair Work Australia.
 You may want to reach out for external advice if you are unsure about which award is applicable.

 Common Mistakes For Employers When Interpreting Awards

 As a business owner, you want to make sure you’re paying your staff correctly.
 Happy employees make for positive business morale and a greater chance of success.
-However, there’s no doubt the awards can be sometimes confusing.
-In fact, many high-profile organisations have been found to be underpaying their workers in recent years, with the most common reasons being not paying the correct overtime, technical errors, not paying enough superannuation or miscalculating penalty rates.
+However, there’s no doubt the awards can sometimes be confusing.

-With over 120 awards currently being used, and different requirements for full-time, part-time and casual employees, it is understandable how this could be confusing.
+With over 120 awards currently being used, and different requirements for full-time, part-time and casual employees, it’s understandable how easily things can get missed.
 Employers have commonly made a mistake when calculating the following from awards:

 Please note the automated award interpretation feature is only available with QuickBooks Advanced Payroll.
-You can find payment plans at the bottom of this page - https://quickbooks.intuit.com/au/quickbooks-online-accountant/payroll/.
+You can find payment plans at the bottom of this page.

 Related Articles